Are you thinking of selling or finding a home with the help of Zillow or Redfin?

-At the beginning of my research of Redfin, I first expected that the fee structure would be a bit easier to understand.
+At the beginning of my research on Redfin, I expected the fee structure to be easier to understand.

-I missed a bit the transparent, simple and clear information there.
+I missed some transparent, simple, and clear information there.

 Unfortunately, this makes it difficult for sellers and also real estate professionals to get the whole picture of the platform to make a sound decision.

-Zillow provides a large listing base for home renting, buying, leasing, inquiring and renovating.
+Zillow provides an extensive listing base for home renting, buying, leasing, inquiring, and renovating.

-Individual sellers can promote their properties on the platform and buyers can search properties for free.
+Individual sellers can promote their properties on the platform, and buyers can search for properties for free.

 Now comes one of the main differences compared to Redfin.

-The focus of Zillow’s business model is rather selling advertising to real estate pros, such as real estate agencies, brokers and realtors looking to sell or landlords looking for tenants.
+Zillow’s business model focuses on selling advertising to real estate pros, such as real estate agencies, brokers, and realtors looking to sell or landlords looking for tenants.

 These features can be used via the Premier Agent and Broker program.

-The advertising prices depend greatly on the market demand, on local areas and competition.
+The advertising prices depend significantly on the market demand, local areas, and competition.

 You can decide if you want to pay per lead or per 1000 impressions (per 1000 ad views, CPM).
 The cost can reach over $100 per 1000 impressions (source).

-As a property manager in need of more tenants, you pay per click, per lease, or also per lead.
+As a property manager needing more tenants, you pay per click, per lease, or per lead.
 If you decide to pay per lead, the cost is between $20 and $60.

-A further advertisement option is display advertising, where you can buy ad space on their website.
+A further option is display advertising, where you can buy ad space on their website.

-This is rather addressed to real estate related businesses, such as mortgage brokers or lenders.
+This is rather addressed to real estate-related businesses like mortgage brokers or lenders.

 Why are Zillow and Redfin so Different?

-So, from what I’ve written so far above you may already see the difference between the two.
+So, from what I’ve written above, you may already see the difference between the two.

-While Redfin still acts mainly as a broker with a not so transparent and easily understandable fee and commission structure, Zillow is rather a real estate advertising platform that doesn’t act as a middle man.
+While Redfin still acts mainly as a broker with a partially complicated fee and commission structure, Zillow is a real estate advertising platform that doesn’t work as a middleman.

-They have completely different business models, although as someone looking for a property and market information, such as property value estimates, both can do this just fine and not big difference can be noticed.
+However, as someone looking for property and market information, such as property value estimates, both can do this just fine, and no big difference can be noticed.

-So, from a buyer’s perspective still being in the property search and research phase, you won’t see many differences.
+So, from a buyer’s perspective, you won’t see many differences while still in the property search and research phase.

-The differences will become clear quite soon from the seller’s or real estate professional’s perspective when it comes to the fees and how they charge for their real estate marketing service.
+The differences will become clear from the seller’s or real estate professional’s perspective regarding the fees and how they charge for their real estate marketing service.

 Which One Is Better From the Perspective of Sellers and Real Estate Professionals?

-Although not easy to find either, I like Zillow’s fee structure better than that of Redfin – it’s more transparent and you can’t fall that easily in fine print pitfalls.
+Although not easy to find, I like Zillow’s fee structure better than Redfin’s –it’s simpler and has less fine print.

 That’s the first plus for Zillow.

-It is more flexible and allows you to modify the system and teach it about your property features, such as bedrooms additions, more space (square footage), added bathrooms, parking expansions, or any remodeling.
+It is more flexible and allows you to modify the system and teach it about your property features, such as bedroom additions, more space (square footage), added bathrooms, parking expansions, or any remodeling.